Fossil Fuel Non-Proliferation Treaty Initiative: 2023

 In early 2023, the Pacific Island nations of Fiji, Tonga, Solomon Islands and Niue joined Vanuatu and Tuvalu to issue the Port Vila Call for a Just Transition to a Fossil Fuel Free Pacific, which included the call for the development of a Fossil Fuel Treaty.
 The Governments of Timor-Leste and Antigua & Barbuda joined the call for a Fossil Fuel Treaty later that year during the UN General Assembly in September.
 At the 2023 United Nations Climate Change Conference, Palau, Colombia, and Samoa all formally endorsed the treaty.
 On the 1 December, over 100 cities and subnational governments voiced their support for the treaty.

 2024

 At the 2024 SIDS Conference, the Marshall Islands formally endorsed the treaty and were joined by the Federated States of Micronesia in September later in the year during the UN General Assembly.
 Both Pakistan and The Bahamas joined this call in December, bringing the total number of countries working towards the development of a Fossil Fuel Non-Proliferation Treaty to 15 in early 2025.

+2026

+In April 2026, the first International Conference on Transitioning Away from Fossil Fuels was held in Santa Marta, Colombia.
+The conference was co-hosted by Colombia and the Netherlands, with 57 countries participating.
+Participating countries generate about one-third of global economic activity, with almost all participating nations being democracies.
+Representatives from indigenous groups, civil society, youth, and subnational authorities such as California also participated.